 About Glenn Paauw

 The focus of Glenn’s 30 years in Bible ministry has been publishing, researching, speaking, and writing on the topic of reading and living the Bible well.
 His book Saving the Bible from Ourselves is available from InterVarsity Press.
-He is a leader in the development of Reader’s Bibles, and is currently working on Immerse: The Reading Bible for Tyndale House Publishers.
+He is a leader in the development of Reader’s Bibles, most recently Immerse: The Reading Bible for Tyndale House Publishers.
 Glenn’s education was in philosophy and theology at Calvin College and Seminary.
 He lives in Colorado Springs.

 Entries by Glenn Paauw